emerald/in5570v23/exercises/session-6/problems.md

   * `poll[]` should check wether an asynchronous task has completed yet.
 If it has not completed yet, then the result is `false`.

-  * `wait[]` that waits for an asynchronous action to complete, and return the value of the computation.
+  * `async[]` that waits for an asynchronous action to complete, and return the value of the computation.
+If the action has already completed, then `async[]` should just return immediately.

 ---

 # Challenge:

-Extend the API of `Task`, with an operation `wait_any[asyncs]`, that takes as argument an array of `Task.of[A]`, and returns whenever some `A` is ready.
+Extend the API of `Task`, with an operation `any[asyncs]`, that takes as argument an array of `Task.of[A]`, and returns whenever some `A` is ready.

----

-# Rock, Paper Scissors.

-Write an application for playing rock paper scissors by remote procedure call.

-We will design an API togehter in class, and I will update the exercise accordingly.

 # Home exam 1.